algotecture/algotecture.net/essay/DigitalArchitectonics_1.md

 They're nowhere and everywhere.
 The Musk, Page, Gates, Prince Zuckerberg, Bezos, and they look like this.
 He's actually living there most days of his life.
-What can be a place for them? beside hiding behind walls, provoking in media or a disruptive, deceitful "I'm just like you."
+What can be a place for them? beside hiding behind walls, provoking in media or a disruptive, deceitful:
+"I'm just like you."

 We have no idea.